-• Making a mind map: It is important to have the broad outline of the book in your mind.
-A table of contents broken up into smaller sections.
+- Making a mind map: It is important to have the broad outline of the book in your mind translated onto paper, it helps you keep on track.
+A table of contents is broken up into smaller sections.
 Each section of approximately the same length, this goes a long way in clarifying the writer’s thinking.
 As we all know, every story (and therefore every book) should have a beginning, a middle and an end.
 And the rest gets fleshed out more easily if the broad outline is at hand.

-• Breaking down the book into 10,000 word sections: Thinking in terms of ten thousand word sections is a good way to plan the book.
+- Breaking down the book into 10,000-word sections: Thinking in terms of ten thousand word sections is a good way to plan the book.
 This also helps to position the book appropriately.
-Number of words in a book?
+The number of words in a book?

 -10,000 words: this is right for an article in a magazine or a leaflet or pamphlet